-One day, a great scholar came to Vijayanagara and requested for an audience in the court of Sri Krishnadevaraya.
+One day, a great and clever scholar came to Vijayanagara and requested an audience in the court of Sri Krishnadevaraya.
 The scholar bragged that he has mastered all subjects and also defeated many scholars in a battle of wits across India.
 There was no pundit (a learned person) in India who could beat him.

 Saying so, he challenged Sri Krishnadevaraya for a battle of wits with his esteemed eight poets.
 The king accepted the challenge and started the battle of wits.
 All the poets were getting defeated one after the other, and the scholar seemed to know every subject.